A History of Africa

 Because it was a Greek city, Alexandria also produced stormy intellectual controversies.
 The most serious of these, the Arian heresy, denied the divinity of Jesus, divided Christians for three hundred years and caused considerable violence.
 Arius, the clergyman who started it all, came from Alexandria, but so did Athanasius, the bishop who defended the doctrine of the Trinity; after all, in the past the Egyptians had viewed God and their king as the same person, so why should they feel differently about Jesus?
 After this was settled another dispute arose, this time over the personality of Jesus (Monophysitism).
 Again the Egyptians took the uncompromising view, insisting that Jesus was 100 percent divine.
 This prompted Egyptian monks--many of them wild-eyed and illiterate--to come out of the desert and argue the issues in the towns with fists and clubs.
 It also alienated Egypt from the rest of the Empire when the emperor, now based in Constantinople, accepted an opposing viewpoint, and regarded those who disagreed with him as disloyal.
 The nastiest episode in the whole controversy took place in 415 when a mob of Christian fanatics went after a pagan philosopher named Hypatia, who was famous for her beauty and her skill in mathematics, and tore her limb from limb.

 Sometimes the early Christians chose to recycle pre-Christian places of worship, rather than build new ones.
 At Wadi al-Sebua in Lower Nubia, for example, they converted a temple built by Ramses II into a church.
-As part of the remodeling job, they removed an idol from its niche in the wall, and painted a picture of St. Peter in the empty space, but they left the paintings of Ramses holding bouquets on each side of the niche, so now it looked like the mighty pharaoh was offering flowers to the Apostle!
+As part of the remodeling job, they removed an idol from its niche in the wall, and painted a picture of St. Peter in the empty space, but they left the paintings of Ramses holding bouquets on each side of the niche, so now it looked like the mighty pharaoh was bringing flowers to the Apostle!
 Then late in the fourth century, Emperor Theodosius I (379-395) ordered the closing of all remaining pagan temples.
 However, with Philae this decree wasn't enforced, due to the large number of Nubians going there.
 The old-time paganism lingered on at Philae until 535, when the temple of Isis was finally closed by order of Emperor Justinian.(24)

 Egyptian Christians did away with the old styles of writing, too.
 Hieroglyphics did not appeal to them, because these were now associated with pagan temples, nor were they interested in using simpler ancient Egyptian scripts (Hieratic and Demotic).
 The last hieroglyphic inscription was carved at Philae in 396; the last example of the other scripts is on a Demotic papyrus, dated to 425.
 In its place they now used the Greek alphabet to phonetically spell Egyptian words, and this became the language we call Coptic.